nullpointer-excelsior/spring-scalable-architectures/secure-microservices/README.md

 - Integrates an **Auth Server** to manage authentication and authorization, issuing tokens used by the gateway for access control.
 - **Resilience**: Implements the **Circuit Breaker** pattern using **Resilience4j** tool to improve fault tolerance.
 If a service becomes unavailable or unresponsive, the circuit breaker prevents further calls to it for a period of time, allowing the system to degrade gracefully and recover more effectively.

-## 🔏 Security strategies

-### Auth Basic
-Basic authentication is used for internal service communication and access to infrastructure components like Config Server and Eureka.
-It relies on username and password sent in each HTTP request encoded in Base64.

-### Oauth2
-OAuth2 is used for client authorization, issuing JWT access tokens that encapsulate user identity and permissions.
-These tokens are signed and verified by the Auth Server and used by the Resource Server to grant or deny access.

-### Spring Security Integration
-Security is implemented using **Spring Security**, which enables the use of multiple security mechanisms such as OAuth2, JWT, and Basic Auth.
-This flexible approach ensures appropriate protection for each part of the system.

 ## 🔧 Running project examples

 You need to add the following line `127.0.0.1 auth-server` into your `/etc/hosts` file: